 - It is not entirely smooth

 Our Rating: 4.6/5

-Unlike the two brands discussed above, PBfitis sold in powder form in a package of two cans that weigh a total of 225 grams.
+Unlike the two brands discussed above, PBfitis sold in powder form in a package of two cans that weigh a total of 225 g.
 It is packaged in glass jars with a convenient lip for ease of opening.
-The low-fat and calorie butter boasts of just three ingredients: salt, coconut palm sugar and peanuts.
+The low-fat and low calorie butter boasts of just three ingredients: salt, coconut palm sugar and peanuts.
 To reconstitute the butter, you need to mix two teaspoons of powder to 1.5 teaspoons of water.
 You can also use the powder as it is to make your pastries, smoothies and when preparing your dough.